This post might include affiliate links. Please see my policy.

-This recipe isn’t about bread, and at first glance, it might seem out of place on a website revolving around natural fermentation — seeing as there’s, gasp!, no fermentation at all — but read on and I know you’ll see the fit.
+This recipe isn’t about bread or sourdough starters, and at first glance, it might seem out of place on a website revolving around natural fermentation—seeing as there’s, gasp!, no fermentation at all—but read on and I know you’ll see the fit.
 A canelé is a small French pastry containing a mix of vanilla, rum, egg, butter, sugar, and flour.
 They’re quite challenging to make, requiring patience, practice, attentiveness, and perseverance.
 But the result?
 A small treat with a deeply caramelized shell and a soft, custard-like interior.
 The enticing look of these little pastries plays all too well to seduce, and their aromatic mix of burnt sugar, rum, and vanilla seals the deal.
 With interest piqued, questions ensue from those unfamiliar, and after trying, a steadfast disciple is born.
 In other words, when you make them, be sure to make extras.

 The history of the canelé (also known as the cannelé, canale, cannelé de Bordelais, and canelé de Bordeaux) is conflicted.
 There are several origin stories, all of which sound perfectly plausible, but as is commonly the case, hard to verify.
 You might spot similarities with other French pastries as caramelized sugar with eggs and butter will never steer you wrong, but the ingenious thing about these is how the ultra-conductive copper molds impart intense heat on the thinnest outer layer of the batter.
 This creates a super crunchy shell with extreme contrast between the shell and the pudding-like interior.